Infinitode/Infinitode/README.md

 #### Latest changes:

+- Updated `Dungen Dev` to version 1.2, now more context-aware.
+The model benefits from higher temperature values, for more creative results.
+Use it on our API, [Hugging Face Spaces](https://huggingface.co/spaces/InfinitodeLTD/Dungen-Dev) or on our website: https://infinitode.netlify.app/ai.
 - `LocalSiteMap` first commit!
 It is an open-source Python package for local sitemap generation.
 - New web apps: https://infinitode.netlify.app/apps and AI demos: https://infinitode.netlify.app/ai
 - First official release of Scriptify!
 Scriptify is an AI-powered writing tool with real-time audio transcription powered by OpenAI's Whisper models.
 Learn more from here: https://github.com/Infinitode/Scriptify.